Skip to main content

 If I built this again, I'd add a feedback loop from closed-won deals back to the qualification model.
 The current system qualifies based on input criteria, but it doesn't learn which qualification patterns actually convert.
 That's the next iteration.

-The lesson: AI agents work best when they handle specific, well-defined workflows - not when they try to be general-purpose assistants.
+The lesson: AI agents work best when they handle specific, well-defined workflows, not when they try to be general-purpose assistants.
 Scope the problem tightly, build the system around the decision logic, and let the LLM handle the language part.

 AI agents work best when they handle specific, well-defined workflows.
 Scope the problem tightly, build the system around the decision logic, and let the LLM handle the language part.